Think About the Future

 SonArc in 2016 from Ireland did obtain €50,000 of European grant funding for further research.
 They got a patent in 2020 and have released nothing more since.
 It was going to use the surface glow discharge plasma effect to try and achieve a wider frequency response.
 Although papers from Potts and Diver (2007) and Roth, Dai et.al.
 (2005) suggest this as a possibility, how practical this would be in reality and from several safety angles could be questioned.
 This is one that was also hot on the marketing speak and was obviously quite convincing judging by the funding given.

 Some academic work from 2020 appears to be around using ionic speakers in active noise damping systems for ducts.
 In these papers released from 2020 to 2023 and a patent in 2023, Stanislav Sergeev demonstrates a working ionic speaker in a specific application.
-I have had a deeper look at this work as it is interesting in many ways beyond the actual technology - see the complete Case Study.
+There is a deeper look at this work as it is interesting in many ways beyond the actual technology - see the complete Case Study.

 The typical ways in which massless speakers are designed are covered in the Design section of this site.